 The experienced attorneys at our office provide 24 hour, immediate jail visits to the Larimer County Jail.
 This is absolutely critical to your defense and freedom.

-Why You Need to Contact a Lawyer if a Friend or Family Member has Been Arrested
+Contact a Lawyer if a Friend or Family Member has Been Arrested

 Following an arrest, your friend or family members have no contact with the outside world.
 Police investigators take advantage of this situation and move swiftly to question them before they can have a lawyer visit in the Larimer County jail and be advised to remain silent.
 An immediate jail consultation with a criminal defense lawyer can make the difference between a guilty verdict and an acquittal.
 During our Fort Collins lawyer jail meetings, your loved ones are assured they are not alone, and are told how the system really works.
 They are equipped to remain silent and stand firm until you can bond or bail them out.
 In the Fort Collins Police Department’s race to the Larimer County Jail to question your friend or family, send our lawyers to the Fort Collins jail to meet with them and protect their future.